-Upon completion, the final report is delivered to the Mayor (or Vice Mayor if the Mayor is the subject of the complaint) with a copy to the Town Manager and Town Attorney.
-The Town Attorney will also serve as the record keeper of all relevant records involving any complaint and/or investigation involving Council members and commissioners.

-4. Final Action on Investigations
+- The outside legal counsel shall conduct interviews, collect evidence, and prepare a written report with findings and recommendations. - Upon completion, the final report is delivered to the Mayor (or Vice Mayor if the Mayor is the subject of the complaint) with a copy to the Town Manager and Town Attorney.
+The Town Attorney will also serve as the record keeper of all relevant records involving any complaint and/or investigation involving Council members and commissioners. - 4.
+Final Action on Investigations - a.

-- a.
 Receipt of the Investigation Report - The Mayor (or Vice Mayor) shall promptly review the final written report from the outside legal counsel. - b.
 Decision on Next Steps - If the report does not substantiate a major violation, the Mayor (or Vice Mayor) may close the matter without further action. - If the report substantiates a major violation or otherwise recommends further proceedings, the Mayor (or Vice Mayor) shall: - 1.
-Notify the subject Council Member in writing and provide a copy of the report (including supporting documents). - 2.
-Determine whether to present the matter to the Council for potential disciplinary proceedings. - When appropriate, the complainant will receive notification of the disposition of their complaint when the process is complete. - C. Disciplinary Action a.
-Nature of the violation b.
-Any prior violations by the same Council Member c.
-Other relevant factors that bear on the seriousness of the misconduct
+Notify the subject Council Member in writing.
+If there will be disciplinary proceedings, the report would be disclosed. - 2.
+Determine whether to present the matter to the Council for potential disciplinary proceedings. - When appropriate, the complainant will receive notification of the disposition of their complaint when the process is complete.
+A minor violation notification will state the matter has been resolved and major violation notification will include the next steps. - 5.
+Annual Summary - a.
+Town Attorney or Town Manager to provide an annual summary of all open and closed complaints. - C. Disciplinary Action a.
+Nature of the violation;